-Case at point – Bile Salts.
+The case at point – Bile Salts.

 What are Bile Salts?

 If you have tried to look up natural ways to aid digestion, improve gut health or help you after your gallbladder operation, you may have already come across bile salts.
 But what are bile salts?
-Is it similar to kosher, Himalayan or iodized salts?
-No it’s very different and not nearly as tasty.
+Is it similar to kosher, Himalayan, or iodized salts?
+No, it’s very different and not nearly as tasty.